Adopting can be the journey of your lifetime.

 2

-To take a foster child into your home, you need to be licensed by the State of Alaska.
+To be able to provide care for a child in your home, whether for foster care or pre-adoptive placement, you need to be licensed by the State of Alaska.
 Learn more about the licensing process.

 3

-Prepare yourself and your family by learn everything you can.
-People interested in adoption are encouraged to go through the Adoption Learning Path (Orientation, Core Training, Building Families through Adoption and Adopting through OCS).
-Contact ACRF at 1-800-478-7307 or go to Training Calendars to find out about classes.
+Prepare yourself and your family by learning everything you can.
+People interested in adoption are encouraged to go through the Adoption Learning Path to learn how adoption fits into child welfare (Orientation, Core Training, Building Families through Adoption, Adopting through OCS and Trust Based Relational Intervention (TBRI).
+Contact ACRF at 1-800-478-7307 or go to Training Calendars to find out more about classes.

 4